watanaberyunosuke/MC_Server_Admin_Note/README.md

-# Mantainance Note for Minecraft Server
+# Maintenance Note for Minecraft Server

-This note is used to mantain and knowing the backend mecanism of the correspounding MC server: Playground
+This note is used to mainten and knowing the backend mecanism of the correspounding MC server: Playground

 ## Backend Setup